Celebrating 55 years of honoring jazz!

 Considered one of the best of its kind in the world, and lauded by the San Francisco Chronicle as “showcasing music’s future,” the Reno Jazz Festival has been hosting jazz superstars and the finest emerging young artists for over five decades.
-Celebrating 52 years of jazz, 1962-2014, the Festival hosts three days of concerts, clinics and competitions on the University of Nevada, Reno campus.
+Celebrating 55 years of jazz (since 1962), the Festival hosts three days of concerts, clinics and competitions on the University of Nevada, Reno campus.

-The festival also acts as an educational venue for some of the country’s most talented middle school, high school and college-age musicians, as thousands compete with their school bands, vocal groups and ensembles from around the Western states.
-The three-day festival culminates in a showcase concert and awards ceremony to honor the best and brightest young standouts.
+The festival also attracts some of the country’s most talented middle school, high school and college-age musicians, as thousands compete with their school bands, vocal groups and ensembles.
+The final night features a showcase concert and awards ceremony honoring the best and brightest young standouts.

 Festival Showcase and Awards Ceremony

-The Festival Showcase will feature a performance by the winners of the Reno Jazz Festival All-Star Performers competition, and encore performances from some of the highest-rated groups and soloists in the festival.
-During the showcase performances, awards will be given in recognition of individuals and groups who place in the top five of each category (top eight for middle school bands).
+The Festival Showcase will feature a performance by the winners of the RJF All-Star Performers competition, and encore performances from some of the highest-rated groups and soloists in the festival.

 Tickets may also be purchased in person (without a convenience fee) on the University of Nevada, Reno campus at the Lawlor Events Center box office, open weekdays 10 a.m.-5 p.m.
 If not sold out, tickets may also be purchased at the door the evening of each performance.
 All purchases are final; no refunds or exchanges will be given.